Discipline in Public – The Best Strategy of All

 Patterns take time to adjust and often require that parents focus on relational routines.
 The next time you’re frustrated with the interaction you see with your child, stop and consider whether it’s a pattern.
 If so, try to figure out what the triggers are that get it started.
 Next, identify some new ways of relating and then practice them over and over again until they become the new habit.

 Hang in there.
 Remember that you’re not giving instructions about how to relate simply to make life easier.
 You’re helping children develop strong relating patterns for the future.
 Without clear guidelines about structure in relational routines, family life falls apart.
 Instruction doesn’t just mean telling kids what to do though.
 It means practicing the right way to relate over and over again.
-See teaching Kids how not just what to do.

 So, what is the best strategy for disciplining in public?
 Practice at home.
 Identify patterns, practice right responses and then test those responses at the neighbors, at the park, and then at the store.